 Coinbase is a cryptocurrency exchange that allows you to buy, sell and hold cryptocurrencies, NFTs, and other DeFi products and keep track of them in one place.
 With Coinbase, you have over 240 cryptocurrencies to choose from, including popular coins and tokens like Bitcoin, Ethereum, USD Coin, Tether, Dogecoin and Polygon.
 You can also trade new or rare coins that may not be available on other crypto exchanges.
 New cryptocurrencies are added to the Coinbase exchange as frequently as every few days.

 Coinbase also gives you access to a self-custody crypto wallet where you can store all your crypto and NFTs in one place.
 The Coinbase Wallet also supports hundreds of thousands of tokens and dApps, and users can use DeFi liquidity pools to supply or borrow crypto and swap assets on decentralised exchanges.
 Coinbase offers a crypto card powered by an FCA-licensed e-money institution.
 With the Coinbase card, you can spend crypto like cash anywhere Visa cards are accepted.
 If you are interested in learning about how specific cryptocurrencies work, you can take advantage of Coinbase’s earn feature, which rewards you with a tiny bit of crypto for completing online courses on cryptocurrencies.
-The Coinbase desktop and mobile apps are beautifully designed, easy to use and offer a range of products suitable for beginners, advanced crypto traders and businesses.
+The Coinbase desktop and mobile apps are beautifully designed, easy to use, and offer a range of products that are suitable for beginners, advanced crypto traders, and businesses.

 There are multiple fees involved when trading crypto on Coinbase.
 Fees are calculated at the time you place your order and may be determined by a combination of factors, including the selected payment method, the size of the order, and market conditions such as volatility and liquidity.
 For basic trading, fees will be listed in the trade preview screen before you submit your transaction and may differ for similar transactions.
 For advanced trading, Coinbase charges a Maker fee ranging from 0.40% to 0.00% and a Taker fee ranging from 0.60% to 0.05%, depending on the size of your order.
 The larger the order size, the smaller the fee on a percentage basis.
 Coinbase also offers commission-free USDC trading.